viet34tqc/notebook/interview.md

 If the key of item retains between re-renders, React will ignore re-rendering it => better perfomance.

 Key must be unique.
-And you shouldn't take index as key, as when you add or remove items, the index (or key) of all items will be changed => bugs
+And you shouldn't take index as key, as when you add or remove items (at the top of the list), the index (or key) of all items will be changed => bugs

 When the `key` props is changed, React unmount the previous instance, and mount a new one.
 This means that all state that had existed in the component at the time is completely removed and the component is reinitialized
 Khi 1 component bất kì có props key, khi key này bị thay đổi thì component sẽ bị unmount, state của nó cũng sẽ bị xóa bỏ và React sẽ mount lại 1 component mới